sandhyadk006/AWS/README.md

 4. Test your changes thoroughly.

-5. Submit a pull request with a detailed description of your changes and the problem they solve.
+5. Submit a pull request with a detailed description of your changes and the problem to solve.

 ## License